12 Aug A Parent’s Guide to Pediatric Neuropsychological Assessment

 After the medical intervention, testing can be done to see how the therapy altered physical and mental functioning.

 Document your child’s cognitive growth throughout time so that medical treatments, family expectations, and school programming may be changed to meet the changing requirements of the child.

 What Are the Functions that are Evaluated?

 The evaluator will need a thorough grasp of your child’s growth before the exam to get a complete picture of your child.
-Your child’s birth history, developmental history, medical history, academic history, social/emotional history, and family history are frequently asked about by the evaluator.
+The evaluator frequently asks about your child’s birth history, developmental history, medical history, academic history, social/emotional history, and family history.

 Information about your child’s strengths and shortcomings and areas of concern—and when they first became areas of concern—will be evaluated.